Jackeywawa/TBC-Mat-Calculator/README.md

 I am coding this in Mircosoft Visual Studio 2019 using C++.
 If you do not have/do not know how to use Visual Studio, you can copy paste the code from main.cpp into this online C++ compiler. https://www.onlinegdb.com/online_c++_compiler

+CURRENTLY ONLY HAVE FEL IRON BOMBS AND ARCANE BOMBS CODED